uygar/ytaudio-java/README.md

-# Java YouTube Downloader & Audio Extractor
+# Java YouTube Audio Streamer

 This project is a Java-based version of a YouTube video downloader and audio extractor tool, converted from an original Go implementation.
 The application starts an HTTP server and utilizes `yt-dlp` and `ffmpeg` for video downloading and audio extraction.